 Bit/Field Name Туре Reset Description 31:17 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
 16 IntFault RO 0 Indicates that the fault input has been asserted.
-15:3 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
-2 IntPWM2 RO 0 Indicates that the PWM generator 2 block is asserting its interrupt.
+15:2 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
 1 IntPWM1 RO 0 Indicates that the PWM generator 1 block is asserting its interrupt.
 0 IntPWM0 RO 0 Indicates that the PWM generator 0 block is asserting its interrupt.